HiFi: Innuos Zen Mini MKIII Review with Phoenix USB Re-Clocker and LSPU.

 Before I get more into the details of that let me back up a little and talk about what the Zen Mini MKIII actually is.

-The Zen Mini MKIII is a music streamer and server and offer much more than the Bluesound does.
+The Zen Mini MKIII is a music streamer and server and offers much more than the Bluesound does.
 It has a CD slot on the front and allows you to rip your CD collection in a very easy and hassle free way.
 Simply place a CD into the slot and the Mini III automatically will suck it in and will start to rip it to the internal hard dive.
 After that it will be available to stream right from your phone or tablet or computer.
 You can simply go to my.innuos.com and see your ripped music collection and play from there if you are no going to be doing any streaming.

 As for storage, you can pick your hard drive size when you order an Innuos streamer.
-I chose the lowest 1TB size as I no longer have many CD’s and all of them will easily fit to the internal 1TB drive.
+I chose the lowest 1TB size as I no longer have many CD’s and all of what I do own will easily fit to the internal 1TB drive.
 You can go as high as 4TB.
 You can choose to burn a CD fast or if you want it to be more quiet you can choose a more silent option if listening while ripping.
 It’s easy, quick and pain free.

 The Zen Mini III also allows you to stream using Tidal, Qobuz and to some extent Spotify.
 It’s not just a server, it’s also a streamer.
 Let me explain.